JEDemets/EnsimagOpenstackG7/README.md

 * **Service Worker**

-This service has been given by HP team, python script that answer to GET requests giving an image
+This service has been given by HP team, it's basically a python script that answer to GET requests giving an image

 * **Service Picture**